Skip to main content

 Is Enkrypted Chat production-ready?

 No. It is a proof of concept with no professional security audits.
-Not for sensitive communications or production use.
+Core features such as group messaging are not reliable yet.
+Use it for testing, demos, and feedback only—not for sensitive communications or production use.
+For how the system is built, see the P2P Messaging Technical Breakdown.

 How is encryption handled?